Save as PDF Button for Your Website

 Built-in Error Recovery

-- Conversion queuing protection - prevents multiple simultaneous conversions from the same button
+- Prevents multiple simultaneous conversions from the same button.

 Error Display Options

-Without any configuration, WebSave shows a professional modal dialog that includes:
+Without configuration, WebSave shows a default error dialog after automatic

 Implementing Custom Error Handling

-For detailed information about specific error codes and their solutions, see the Status Codes Reference.
-Common status codes in WebSave:
+For detailed error code information, see the Status Codes Reference.

 Troubleshooting